-This report sets out the financial performance of arc21 for the year ended 31 March 2011 as can be seen in the Comprehensive Income and Expenditure Statement and Balance Sheet on pages 24 and 25.
+The Joint Committee's financial performance for the year ended 31 March 2012 is as set out in the Comprehensive Income and Expenditure Statement and its financial position is as set out in the Balance Sheet and Cash Flow Statement.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2010/11 (the Code) and the Department of the Environment Accounts Direction, Circular LG 01/11 dated 22nd April 2011.
+These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2011/12 (the Code) and the Department of the Environment Accounts Direction, Circular LG 09/12 dated 14th May 2012.
 It is the purpose of this foreword to explain the financial facts in relation to the Joint Committee.
-Comparative figures have been re-stated to take account of changes in accounting treatment as a result of the Code.
+Comparative figures have been re-stated to take account of changes in accounting treatment and are detailed in note 31.

-This Statement of Accounts explains the Joint Committee's finances during the financial year 2010/11 and its financial position at the end of that year.
+This Statement of Accounts explains the Joint Committee's finances during the financial year 2011/12 and its financial position at the end of that year.
 It follows approved accounting standards and is necessarily technical in parts.